Psychedelic/cap-docs/docs/integrate-cap/motoko-sdk.md

 ## 🦖 CAP Motoko Library Integration Example

-This example guides you towards deploying a Motoko-based canister that integrates CAP to have a transaction/event history, using the CAP Motoko Library to both instantiate a history in CAP for your canister, and adding the appropiate "insert" methods to send event records to CAP.
+This example guides you towards deploying a Motoko-based canister that integrates CAP to have a transaction/event history, using the CAP Motoko Library to both instantiate a history in CAP for your canister, and adding the appropriate "insert" requests to send event records to CAP.

 With this guide you will: